symonk/asserto/README.md

     asserto((5, 6, 7)).has_length(3).is_equal_to((5, 6, 7))

-# Or if you are using the `asserto-pytest` plugin:
+# Or if you are using the `pytest-asserto` plugin:
 def test_with_pytest(asserto):
     asserto("Hello").has_length(5).matches(r"^[A-Z][a-z]{4}$")
 ```